ESSPRI Request for Proposals – 2017

 Funding amounts and types are available as follows:

-Proposals are due, by email (to Dan Paley), on or before November 15, 2016.
+Proposals are due, by email (to Dan Paley), on or before October 31, 2017.
 Projects will be evaluated by the ESSPRI Executive Committee (David Neumark, Marianne Bitler, and Greg Duncan), with assistance from external reviewers.
-Award decisions will be announced in December, 2016, with funding available on or soon after January, 2016, for a period of 12 months.
+Award decisions will be announced in December, 2017, with funding available soon after for a period of 12 months.

 Proposals should include the following: